 Outpatient drug treatment is a good option for some people.

 Be sure to speak with a medical specialist and be honest about how much and how long you have been using.
-Detoxing from certain substances such as alcohol can be fatal.
+Detoxing from certain substances, including alcohol, can be fatal.

 Some of the advantages of outpatient drug treatment are: